 - Limited to the information you provide the receptionists

 - Services aren’t 24/7 the way an automated system could be

 Discover everything there is to know about a virtual receptionist service!

 What is right for you?

 Business size, preferences, call volume, industry.
 All of these factors play an important role in choosing the right service for your unique business needs.
-If customer service is important to you, we always recommend providing callers with access to a real person instead of a robot.
+If customer service is important to you, we always recommend providing callers with access to a real person instead of a robot (in fact, we have a calculator that will highlight the ROI of real receptionists manning your phone).
 It tells your customers that they’re important to you.
 It’s a small thing your business can do to make a great impression that turns callers into loyal customers.